Political divide arrives in N.C. over election lawsuit before U.S. Supreme Court

 “If North Carolina gets a 14th District, the maps could look very different," Kokai said.

-"Participation from seven members … tells us that the claims presented in the lawsuit do not fall completely outside the realm of possibility.
+“Participation from six members of N.C.’s U.S. House delegation tells us that the claims presented in the lawsuit did not fall completely outside the realm of possibility,” Kokai said.

-“The case doesn’t look particularly strong, but these elected officials have weighed the pros and cons of signing on," Kokai said.
-"They’ve decided that the case has enough merit to use some political capital in supporting it.”
+“The case didn’t look particularly strong, but these elected officials weighed the pros and cons of signing on.
+They decided that the case had enough merit to use some political capital in supporting it.”

-That two Republican U.S. House members from N.C. have not joined the amicus brief to date "is not surprising (since) Republican members can be found on both sides of this issue, similar to the divisions we see among Republicans in other state (congressional) delegations,” said John Dinan, a political science professor at Wake Forest University and a national expert on state legislatures.
+That two GOP U.S. House members from N.C. did not join the amicus brief "is not surprising (since) Republican members can be found on both sides of this issue, similar to the divisions we see among Republicans in other state (congressional) delegations,” said John Dinan, a political science professor at Wake Forest University and a national expert on state legislatures.

 “As a practical matter, though, it doesn't matter how many House members sign on to a legal brief, just as it doesn't matter how many state attorneys general join the lawsuit.